2008 World Snooker Championship: Format

 The 2008 World Snooker Championship took place from 19 April to 5 May 2008 in Sheffield, England.
 The tournament was the last of seven ranking events in the 2007–08 snooker season on the World Snooker Tour.
-It featured a 32-player main draw that was held at the Crucible Theatre, as well as a qualifying draw that was played at the Pontin's, Prestatyn Sands, from 6 to 11 January.
+It featured a 32-player main draw held at the Crucible Theatre, as well as a qualifying draw that was played at Prestatyn Sands Pontin's from 6 to 11 January.
 This was the 32nd consecutive year that the tournament had been staged at the Crucible.

 The top 16 players in the latest world rankings automatically qualified for the main draw as seeded players.
-Higgins was seeded first overall as the defending champion, and the remaining 15 seeds were allocated based on the latest world rankings.
+John Higgins was seeded first overall as the defending champion, and the remaining 15 seeds were allocated based on the latest world rankings.
 The number of frames required to win a match increased throughout the tournament.
-The first round consisted of best-of-19-frames matches, with the final match being played over a maximum of 35 frames.
+The first round consisted of best-of-19-frames matches, and the final match was played over a maximum of 35 frames.
 All 16 non-seeded spots in the main draw were filled with players from the qualifying rounds.
 The event was broadcast by the BBC and Eurosport in Europe.